-Grounds for local connection Example evidence Live within the Scheme area for two years (6 of the last 12 months or 1 of the last 5 years owed a homelessness duty).
-Tenancy agreement, Council tax or utility bills or bank statements.
-For proof of former residence, possibly confirmation from the electoral register.
-Have employment in the local authority area or (if self-employed) have a work base in the local authority area.
-Must not be short term i.e. less than 12 month contract, or less than 16 hours per week and in receipt of UC / WTC Wage slips or P60 if employed, rates or business utility bills or business bank statements for self-employed.
-Have parents, adult siblings or adult children living in the local authority area who have lived in the area for at least 5 years.
-Evidence of family connection, such as birth certificate, and evidence of family member's residence, such as tenancy agreement, Council tax or utility bills or bank statements.
-For proof of former residence, possibly confirmation from the electoral register.
+Crounds for least connection Evernle evidence Grounds for local connection Example evidence Currently live within the Scheme Tenancy agreement, Council tax or utility bills or area for a continuous period of at bank statements.
+For proof of former residence, least two years (6 of the last 12 possibly confirmation from the electoral register. months or 1 of the last 5 years and owed a homelessness duty).
+Have employment in one of the Wage slips or P60 if employed, rates or business scheme local authority areas or (if utility bills or business bank statements for selfself-employed) have a work base in employed. the local authority area.
+Must not be short term i.e. less than 12 month contract, or less than 16 hours per week and in receipt of UC / WTC Have parents, adult siblings or Evidence of family connection, such as birth adult children currently living in one certificate, and evidence of family member's of the scheme local authority areas residence, such as tenancy agreement, Council tax and who have lived in that area for or utility bills or bank statements.
+For proof of former a continuous period of at least 5 residence, possibly confirmation from the electoral years. register.

 Have special circumstances so should be deemed to have a local connection.
-Evidence that the household includes someone who: a) is serving in the regular forces or who has served in the regular forces within the last 5 years; b) has recently ceased or will cease to be entitled to reside in accommodation provided by the Ministry of Defence following the death of that person's spouse or civil partners where the spouse or partner served

-, in the regular forces and their death was attributable (wholly or partly) to that service; or c) is serving or has served in the reserve forces and who is suffering from a serious injury, illness or disability which is attributable (wholly or partly) to that service. d) Persons who are victims of domestic abuse or threats of domestic abuse, or escaping domestic abuse or harm It may be possible to verify special circumstances with a third party.
-For example, the police may be able to verify that a household is fleeing violence, a social worker may be able to verify that someone needs to be near a close relative to provide care or the homelessness team may be able to verify that the applicant was placed in interim accommodation outside the borough.
-Clarification notes Applicants will only be awarded a priority Band A or B for a local authority area where they have a verified Local Connection to the area as described above.
-For all other LA areas they will be awarded Band C. If they are claiming local connection based on residence and have been resident in more than one local authority area in the past two years, then they will only get a priority Band A or B for the area where they are currently resident or where they can demonstrate a local connection on other grounds e.g. employment or family connection.
+Evidence that the household includes someone who: a) is serving in the regular forces or who has served in the regular forces within the last 5 years; b) has recently ceased or will cease to be entitled to reside in accommodation provided by the Ministry of Defence following the death of that person's spouse or civil partners where the spouse or partner served in the regular forces and their death was attributable (wholly or partly) to that service; or c) is serving or has served in the reserve forces and who is suffering from a serious injury, illness or disability which is attributable (wholly or partly) to that service. d) Persons who are victims of domestic abuse or threats of domestic abuse, or escaping domestic abuse or harm It may be possible to verify special circumstances with a third party.
+For example, the police may be able to verify that a household is fleeing violence, a social worker may be able to verify that someone needs to be near a close relative to provide care or the homelessness team may be able to verify that the applicant was placed in interim accommodation Clarification notes outside the borough.
+Applicants will only be awarded a priority Band A or B for a local authority area where they have a verified Local Connection to the area as described above.
+For all other LA areas they will be awarded Band C. If they are claiming local connection based on residence and have been resident in more than one local authority area in the past two years, then they will only get a priority Band A or B for the area where they are currently resident or where they have been resident within the previous two years or where they can demonstrate a local connection on other grounds e.g. employment or family connection.
 For all other local authority areas a Band C will be awarded.